ElMehdiLebbar/SeuleJs/README.md

 ### [▶️ Try it Yourself](https://codepen.io/el-mehdi-lebbar/pen/pooKBaX)

-We have already created our very first Vue app!
+We have already created our very first Seule app!
 Click on the "Try it Yourself" 👆 button to see how it works.

 <br>